Complete Call-by-Value Calculi of Control Operators II: Strong Termination: Abstract

 \section{Abstract}

-We provide characterization of the strong termination property of the CCV $\lambda\mu$-calculus introduced in the first part of the series of the paper.
-The calculus is complete with respect to the standard CPS semantics.
-The union-intersection type systems for the calculus is developed in the previous paper.
-We characterize the strong normalizability of terms of the calculus in terms of the CPS semantics and typeability.
+We provide characterizations of the strong termination property of the CCV (complete call-by-value) $\lambda\mu$-calculus introduced in the first part of this series of papers.
+The calculus is complete with respect to the standard continuation-passing style (CPS) semantics.
+The union-intersection type system for the calculus was developed in the first paper.
+We characterize the strong normalizability of the calculus in terms of the CPS semantics and typeability.